 Some years ago my sister said that she believed she had a ghost of a little boy in her house.
 During the years, she would tell me different things that had happened.
 It wasn’t frightening and he wasn’t malicious, just mischievous, she felt.

 I’ve never visited a medium and I don’t like television programmes about hauntings.
-In fact, my family and I quite rational people.
+In fact, my family and I are all the same, except for sister.

-Was the grandmother telling the young family she would look after them.
+Was the grandmother telling the young family she would look after them?
 It seemed that way.

 Oddly, the following day, their 19-month-old son woke in the night, unable to sleep.
 He kept complaining about the lady, and his parents were convinced it was their grandmother looking out for them.

 How strange is that?
 How can that be explained?
 They are not the type of people who believe in ghosts, all they knew is what they saw and felt.

 If you like ghost stories, you may like my paranormal mystery, The Killer on the Heath.